-I have just begun to chronicle my travel experiences.
-So to those readers who wish they could travel, to those that want to travel somewhere different, or to those that enjoy a break from what they do during the day enjoy these pages.
+I am having a go at chronicling my travel experiences.
+So to those readers who wish they could travel, to those that want to travel somewhere different, or to those that enjoy a break from what they do during the day please enjoy these pages.
 I welcome feedback and questions.

 I visited China for the very first time in Oct 2015 and this is my impression.

 with BILL'S EYES